The Holt Family at Holt Ranch - David, Rachel, George & Maggie

 Political cartoon of Senator David Holt from The Oklahoma Gazette

-David has received numerous awards for his work in the Oklahoma Senate.
+David has received numerous awards.
 They include:

 Chuck Todd naming Senator David Holt a national “rising star”